zomars/lab/content/posts/2022/wait-for-single-page-navigation-and-re-hydration-playwright-react/wait-for-single-page-navigation-and-re-hydration-playwright-react.md

   in attempt to skip element selectors altogether.
 summary: >-
-  We look into ways to write robust end-to-end tests involving navigation between pages in a single page application (_pun intended_).
+  We look into ways to write robust end-to-end tests involving navigation between pages in a single page application (pun intended).
-  We evaluate page-specific element selectors approach and come up with the custom _UI is ready_ router navigation event in attempt to skip element selectors altogether.
+  We evaluate page-specific element selectors approach and come up with the custom "UI is ready" router navigation event in attempt to skip element selectors altogether.
 ---